The dashboard is the backend interface for managing the store. That includes the

 users, they can:

-- Update products.
-At least one stock record must have the user in the stock
+Update products.
+At least one stock record must have the user in the stock record’s partner’s

-- Managing orders.
+Managing orders.
 Similar to products, a user get access if one of an order’s lines is associated with a matching partner.
+By default, user will get access to all lines of the order, even though supplies only one of them.
+If you need user to see only own lines or apply additional filtering - you can customise

 For many marketplace scenarios, it will make sense to ensure at checkout that a basket only contains lines from one partner.
 Please note that the dashboard currently ignores any other permissions, including Django’s default permissions.